Terry Karl: Academia

-Karl served as director of Stanford's Center for Latin American Studies from 1990 to 2002.
+Karl moved to Stanford University in 1987, where she served as director of Stanford's Center for Latin American Studies from 1990 to 2002.
 Karl is the Gildred Professor of Latin American Studies and Professor of Political Science in the Political Science Department at Stanford University.

 She won the Dean's Award for Excellence in Teaching (1989), the Allan V. Cox Medal for Faculty Excellence Fostering Undergraduate Research (1994), the Walter J. Gores Award for Excellence in Graduate and Undergraduate Teaching (1997; the university's highest academic prize), and was given the Rio Branco Prize by Brazil President Fernando Henrique Cardoso in recognition of her service in fostering academic relations between the United States and Latin America.